adamgoucher/my-oredev-2016-sessions/Laravel and AWS/01 - MFA.md

 # MFA

-/Hueristic/ - If you can login to the console, you must have Multi-Factor Authentication enabled.
+*Hueristic* - If you can login to the console, you must have Multi-Factor Authentication enabled.

 AWS recommends at minimum to have it enabled on your root account but I force it on everyone.
 Enforcing it directly through IAM doesn't seem possible, but there are a number of example policies out there that limit actions unless they have MFA turned on.